GsNrio/holbertonschool-shell/init_files_variables_and_expansions/README.md

 To navigate this segment as well as other parts of the project that engulfs it, please search github help guides and controls, and seek the support of our leadership and training tutors.
 This segment and the branch that engulfs it are hosted by Holberton Coding School and updated by me, the student.
 This current push creates a script that creates an alias.
+This current push creates a script that prints hello user where user is the current linux user.